The Ripple Mafia story comes to life:

 With over 300 employees and with offices in the USA, UK, Australia, Singapore, India, Luxembourg, Japan, and Dubai, Ripple provides services to over 100 corporate clients.
 Their products – xCurrent, xVia, xRapid – are gaining traction and are being incorporated by huge names like Temenos.

-Even more… Chris Larsen, the Executive Chairman of Ripple, believes that XRP could even help prevent the next financial crisis by releasing the tied up capital.
+Even more… Chris Larsen, the Executive Chairman of Ripple, believes that XRP could even help prevent the next financial crisis by releasing the tied-up capital.

-But how did everything begin?
+Ripple Mafia – But how did everything begin?

 The PayPal Mafia